wp-plugins/dt-world-clock/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Sidebar Plugin to easy customize and display your date and time of multiple timezones.
-All settings are available from Sidebar Widget Admin.

-== Description ==

 A Plugin that can be easily set to display date and time of multiple timezones.
 Supports date and time formatting

+== Description ==

+A Plugin with easy customization to display date and time of multiple timezones.
+All settings are available from Admin menu.

 == Installation ==